 Characteristics of Colonial Architecture

-When you look at the different Colonial style homes distinguishing them apart is difficult as they have vast aspects you need to consider.
-The reason is that other parts of America had various materials available to use.
+When you look at the different Colonial-style homes, distinguishing them apart is difficult as they have vast aspects you must consider.

 Symmetrical Facades

-Many of your Colonial-style homes has a soothing yet visual symmetry.
-You find columns, doors, and windows with other elements on the exterior.
-These ornaments reflect from one side to the other, while the interior is a mirror image on the main level.
+Many of your Colonial-style homes have a soothing yet visual symmetry.
+You find columns, doors, and windows with other elements on the exterior, like vinyl siding.

-The house has a uniform style that is visually appealing yet practical.
 In addition, the square shape with rectangle windows makes it easier to modify if you want to update them.

 Depending on the geographical influence, you can find this style house with up to three stories.
 Some layouts are more efficient compared to others.
 Yet, when you look at the modern Colonial styles, you find they have an open concept compared to the older designs with separate rooms.
-You also see the ceilings are lower.

-Gable Roofing
+Gable Roofing or Saltbox Roof

 Exterior Designs and Decorative

-While many of the homes from the Colonial era used materials they had available.
-Thus, you found bricks used often on the facade.
-Yet, the modern approach is still compared to the historic times seen on the clapboard siding.
+While many of the homes from the Colonial era used materials they had available, you found bricks used often on the facade.

-The facade is plain with brick patterns, yet things changed from using neutral colors, giving it a colorful accent from a painted red, blue, yellow front door moving away from the dull look.
-Using paint lets the elements stand out without making things look too bright.
+Yet, the modern approach is still compared to the historic times on the clapboard siding.
+The facade is plain with brick patterns, yet things changed from using neutral colors, giving it a colorful accent from a painted red, blue, and yellow front door, moving away from the dull look.

 Multi-pane, Double-Hung Windows with Shutters